 For a talis that is exceptionally comfortable in both summer and winter choose our medium weight extra fine 100% pure new wool TALIS LeDOROT.

 For other traditional tallitot choose from LeDOROT Pe'er Kal, Yemenite, Beit Yosef, Chabad, and Lightweight Wool.

 Looking for a 100% wool tallit with modern styling?
 Choose from B'nei Ohr, Maalot, Tashbetz, Bareket, and Sapir, all made of a specially soft and comfortable light-weight wool.
 With their open weave they really stay on your shoulders!

 Click on one of the tallit pictures above to see full details about that tallit, including sizes and options, and to begin your order.
 All are available in adult sizes.
 Some also come in children's sizes.

-All HaSOFER tallitot are 100% wool and guaranteed free of shatnez.
+All HaSOFER tallitot are 100% wool, guaranteed free of shatnez and certified kosher.
 Many come with a half lining or have this as an option.
 The half lining adds a small amount of weight to your tallit so if you're sensitive to this you may prefer an unlined style.
-However many people appreciate the advantages of having the half lining:
+However many people appreciate these advantages of the half lining: